-The Faculty has determined that, with the permission of the sociate Dean (Student Affairs) and the subject teacher, undergraduate students may enrol in one or more subjects offered in the Master of Laws by Coursework degree.
+The Faculty has determined that, with the permission of the Associate Dean and the subject teacher, undergraduate students may enrol in one or more subjects offered in the Master of Laws by Coursework degree.
 The credit points so earned shall be the same as are specified in the Subject Descriptions for the Master of Laws.

+General guidelines: Students may apply to enrol in an LLM subject provided they:

+are within the last two years of their course;

+have no failures in the last two years;

+- have completed all compulsory subjects; and - have completed any prerequisites.

-- (2) Such subjects shall be taken in a sequence approved by the Faculty. - 6.
-A candidate for the award of the degree of Bachelor of Laws (whether taken as part of a combined course or as a separate degree) shall complete: - (1) all of the subjects prescribed in Rule 5. under the heading 'Compulsory Subjects', - (2) selected subjects from the subjects prescribed in Rule 5. under the heading 'Elective Subjects' so as to comply with Rule 7. - (3) such Legal Research and Writing Programs, Prescribed Readings in Law, Moot Court Work and other work as the Faculty may require. - 7.
-(1) A candidate for the award of the degree of Bachelor of Laws shall complete Elective Subjects prescribed in Rule 6. to the extent necessary to bring his or her total credit points for Compulsory and Elective Subjects to: - (a) in the case of a candidate for the award of the degrees of Bachelor of Arts/Bachelor of Laws, Bachelor of Social Science/Bachelor of Laws, Bachelor of Science/Bachelor of Laws, Bachelor of Social Work/Bachelor of Laws, Bachelor of Commerce/Bachelor of Laws, Bachelor of Economics/Bachelor of Laws, Bachelor of Engineering (Civil)/Bachelor of Laws, C81 - (b) in the case of a candidate for the award of the degrees of Bachelor of Jurisprudence/Bachelor of Laws.
-C93 - (c) in the case of a part-time candidate for the award of the Bachelor of Laws degree and a full-time candidate for the award of the Bachelor of Laws degree for graduates.
-C75 - (d) in the case of a part-time candidate for the award of the Bachelor of Laws degree and a full-time candidate for the award of the Bachelor of Laws degree who may have received standing for law subjects taken as part of a degree course other than BJuris or LLB degree course taken at this or another approved university.
-C81 - (e) in the case of a part-time candidate for the award of the Bachelor of Laws degree and a full-time candidate for the award of the Bachelor of Laws degree who may have received standing for a law subject taken as part of a BJuris degree course taken at this or another approved university.
+(2) Such subjects shall be taken in a sequence approved by the Faculty.

+A candidate for the award of the degree of Bachelor of Laws (whether taken as part of a combined course or as a separate degree) shall complete:

+(1) all of the subjects prescribed in Rule 5 under the heading 'Compulsory Subjects',

+(2) selected subjects from the subjects prescribed in Rule 5 under the heading 'Elective Subjects' so as to comply with Rule 7,

+(3) such Legal Research and Writing Programs, Prescribed Readings in Law, Moot Court Work and other work as the Faculty may require.

+7. (1) A candidate for the award of the degree of Bachelor of Laws shall complete Elective Subjects prescribed in Rule 6 to the extent necessary to bring his or her total credit points for Compulsory and Elective Subjects to:

+(a) in the case of a candidate for the award of the degrees of Bachelor of Arts/Bachelor of Laws, Bachelor of Social Science/Bachelor of Laws, Bachelor of Social Corence/Bachelor of Laws, Bachelor of Social Work/Bachelor of Laws, Bachelor of Commerce/Bachelor of Laws, Bachelor of Economics/Bachelor of Laws, Bachelor of Engineering (Civili/Bachelor of Laws, C81

+(b) in the case of a candidate for the award of the degrees of Bachelor of Jurisprudence/Bachelor of Laws.
+C93

+(c) in the case of a part-time candidate for the award of the Bachelor of Laws degree and a full-time candidate for the award of the Bachelor of Laws degree for graduates.
+C75

+(d) in the case of a part-time candidate for the award of the Bachelor of Laws degree and a full-time candidate for the award of the Bachelor of Laws degree who may have received standing for law subjects taken as part of a degree course other than BJuris or LLB degree course taken at this or another approved university.
+C81 (e) in the case of a part-time candidate for the award of the Bachelor of Laws degree and a full-time candidate for the award of the Bachelor of Laws degree who may have received standing for a law subject taken as part of a BJuris degree course taken at this or another approved university.
 C93